 Features & Capabilities

-Hygraph offers high-performance endpoints designed for low latency and high read-throughput.
-Performance is actively measured and optimized, with practical advice available in the GraphQL Report 2024.
-(Source)
+Hygraph offers high-performance endpoints optimized for low latency and high read-throughput.
+A read-only cache endpoint provides 3-5x latency improvement for content delivery.
+Performance is actively measured and documented, with practical advice for developers available in the GraphQL Report 2024.
+Note: Actual performance may vary based on project complexity and integration setup.
+Source.

 Security & Compliance